 Living a life of the van style, has even led to new love!
 An actual human kind of love.
 If I hadn’t have bought this van and decided on this kind of nomadic lifestyle then I wouldn’t have met this beautiful woman for sure!
 So if you’re single love is out there waiting for you!
 And if you’re not, I can guarantee that you’ll fall in love with each other even more!

-I have even fallen in love with myself, all over again too.
-I was very poorly a couple of years ago and was in a month long coma.
+A couple of years ago I was in a month long coma.
 This resulted in PTSD and I’ve really struggled to deal with it, choosing to bury myself into other interests hoping it’ll go away.
-But it doesn’t and brought with it a dark depression.
+It doesn’t and brought with it a dark depression.
 Having the freedom to move around in my home, from town to village, carpark to beach, has helped me see our beautiful planet in a whole new way.
 You can’t always have that beautiful spot on the coast or that idyllic view across the Peaks but when that carpark or brick wall view starts to get you down then you have the freedom to drive your home to a new place, a place that will refresh your spirits and soul like bathing in sparkling spring water, with ice and a few slices of lemon.
 Totally refreshed!

 The good bits far outweigh the bad bits, you’ve just got to seek the good bits out.
 They don’t come free, they must be earned.
 My biggest bit of advice?
 Rent a van conversion or two first.
 Try it out.
 “Live” in it for a week or ten days or more.
 Don’t just drive to a campsite and stay there, get out there and explore.
 Stay in a carpark.
 Stay on the beach (but check the tide timetable first.
 If you’re unsure then don’t).
 Drive all day until you find that perfect spot.
 Stay the night, and find somewhere new the next day.
 Experience the nomadic lifestyle for real.
 Then if you love it and think you can do it, then buy one and do it!